 - Some duvets need to be line-dried.
 So don’t forget to check the tag.
 Machine drying a duvet is trickier.
-You need to find a big capacity dryer to ensure that it’s dried completely.
+You need to find a large-capacity dryer to ensure that it’s dried completely.
 Follow instructions on the maximum temperature for drying.
 Depending on the tog, it can take several hours for your duvet to dry completely.
 Low heat is a good option for most types of duvets.

 - It can be hard to tell if a duvet is truly dry.
 To prevent mould and other bacterial growth, line-dry it outside for 24 hours.
-This will allow the last bits of moisture to evaporate and prevent musty smell and mildew.
+This will allow the last bits of moisture to evaporate and prevent a musty smell and mildew.

 - Slip on a duvet cover once it is completely dry before using it.

 Sometimes, so long as you follow the care instructions, you should be able to wash it.
 It’s tempting to wash it at home especially if you have a big washer and dryer.
 However, the first step is to always check the care instructions first.

 Obviously, king- and queen-sized duvets need bigger washers and dryers, so going to a launderette that can accommodate for these sizes is more practical.
 Use your common sense and carefully follow the instructions.

 Duvets are bulky and hard to wash.
 However, keeping them clean should still be a priority.
 Not only will it extend its lifespan, but it can also contribute to your health.
 Duvets should be washed at least once a year.
 This will keep them fresh and in great condition.
 When it comes to duvet maintenance, the label or tag is your best friend.